An Alternative Explanation of the Subud Exercise in Psychological Terms

 fundamentally for the sake of restoring some aspect of metabolic equilibrium —

-in relation to which there’s almost always one or another aspect of disequilibrium
+in relation to which there’s almost always one or another aspect of

-subliminal demands for prioritising of attention.
+often subliminal demands for prioritising of attention.
 The ‘monkey mind’

 incorrigibly checks all around for anything to worry about.